palhau/alan-palhau/README.md

 # Portfolio

-This ismy portfolio repository please open the live version for a better interaction.
+This is my portfolio repository, please open the live version for a better interaction.